jeffdonthemic/forcifier-node/README.md

   ]
 }
 ```
-Will have '__c' removed and all keys will be lowercase:
+Invoking forcifier.deforceJson(my_json) will remove the trailing '__c' from all keys and change them to lowercase:

 ```json
 {